Arindamdeb2000/Talentdirectory/README.md

 # Talentdirectory
-This list is a one stop go for sourcing from different Talent-directories.
+<h2 align="left">✪This list is a one stop go for sourcing from different Talent-directories.</h2>

 Have you ever tried to source from open source platforms ?
 Where you can reach out to all those talented candidates who can start any roles immediately ?